miorso/ai-labs/labs/01-choose-model/README.md

 ## Expected Output

-When you run the exercise successfully, you should see the model configuration object:
+When you run the exercise successfully, you should see the model object:

 ```
-{
+GoogleGenerativeAILanguageModel {
-  specificationVersion: 'v1',
+  specificationVersion: 'v2',
+  modelId: 'gemini-2.0-flash-lite',
+  config: {
     provider: 'google.generative-ai',
-  modelId: 'gemini-2.0-flash-lite',
     ...
+  },
+  ...
 }
 ```

-This shows you what a model object actually contains - it's just a configuration that tells the AI SDK which provider and model to use!
+This shows you what a model object actually contains - it's a class instance that encapsulates the configuration needed to communicate with the AI provider!

 ## Key Concepts